Student Placement Information

 Graduate Diploma of Counselling

 Student placements are periods of unpaid work experience in supervised organisations that provide counselling or related services.
-Students have the opportunity to put the theory they study in class into practice in the workplace.
+Students have the opportunity to apply the theory they study in class into practice in the workplace.
 Student placements are also an excellent opportunity for students to develop a network of contacts and explore career options and professional pathways.

 Counselling is defined by PACFA as ‘An explicitly contracted counselling relationship with a focus for change’.
-Counselling would usually take place over 3 or more face-to-face sessions to allow time for the counselling relationship to develop.
+Counselling would usually take place over three or more face-to-face sessions to allow time for the counselling relationship to develop.
 Group work therapy also meets the requirements for counselling hours.
 Case management, counselling research, support groups, informal work utilising counselling skills with individuals, children or families would not be considered ‘counselling’ for placement purposes.

-Students are expected to attend a placement agency for a minimum of 1 day per week from 9am to 5pm throughout the 2 terms of the placement.
+Students are expected to attend a placement agency for a minimum of one day per week from 9am to 5pm throughout the two terms of placement.
 The agency supervisor remains responsible for all clients seen by the student throughout the placement.
 Students must be supervised at all times (though your supervisor may not necessarily be in the room with you).
 Case notes must be kept and reviewed by the agency supervisor.
 Visits to external sites must be accompanied by an agency staff member.
 Mandatory reporting issues or other serious issues that arise during a counselling session must be brought to the attention of the agency supervisor immediately.